ustaxcourt/ef-cms/temp_delete_me.md

 - disable cognito emails.
 - On login to unconfirmed account, send another confirmation email to the user.
 - cognito srp auth flow (review together - KS)
+- Look to see if we need to add custom:role and custom:userId when creating a user